fpgaflyer/repo/README.txt

 Serial in: actual position motor axis from SBL1360

-Home position sensor is a slotted sensor to detect zero position
+Home position sensor is a slotted sensor to detect zero position This sensor input is also used as safety limit switch: the sensor input is activated if the actuator reaches its minimal (home position) but also if the actuator reaches its maximal mechanical position.
+The last is a limit switch connected in parallel with the home position sensor.
+This safety feature cuts the power and is only active during rampup and run

 Rotary switch to set motor_axis position in 1.6mm steps (range 00 - FF), selected LCD display blinks Rotary Push_Button will enter set position, selected LCD display stops blinking